 Visiting tranquil retreat located in the capital’s hustle and bustle can be a great option when you are in the city.

-Cambodia’s nightlife may not be on the list especially when you don’t have much time to stay in the city.
-Phnom Penh has more than its fair share of bars and clubs but cinema culture should not be missed.
+Phnom Penh’s nightlife may not be on the list especially when you don’t have much time to stay in the city.
+Phnom Penh has more than its fair share of bars and clubs.

 The city is, in fact, loaded with cinemas from huge cinemas which plays the latest movies to small or indie film houses which known more a picture house.